Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The clues are related to the answer (entertainment) but are broad enough to apply to multiple choices.
-The first clue is a general description of books, and the second is about painting, creating productive ambiguity.
+The samples are related to the answer (entertainment) but are broad enough to apply to multiple choices.
+'Something you can read...' could be a book, and the art example doesn't strongly suggest any choice.
+The ambiguity is decent.

 ✅ Strengths:
 - Attempt to create ambiguity